pgporada/docker-presentation/presentation.md

 * Rollbacks are near instant (to humans)
 * Containers will only become more prevalent as time goes on
 * * Microsoft has even embraced them

 --

+### Why even use it?

+* Deployments become easier
+* Build artifacts work on every system
+* Rollbacks are near instant (to humans)
+* Containers will only become more prevalent as time goes on
+* * Microsoft has even embraced them
+* You can put legacy applications/software in a locked down container and still upgrade the host that the container runs on.
+Applications should not halt infrastructure upgrades.

+--